 The products you stock will also affect the direct costs your business will incur when selling online.
-If you’re selling posters or birthday cards for example, the storage space required to stock the products in a warehouse (or a spare room at first) will be minimal.
-The delivery costs will also be low.
+If you’re selling posters or birthday cards, for example, the storage space required to stock the products in a warehouse (or a spare room at first) will be minimal.
+The delivery costs will also be lower.
 If your eCommerce store is selling furniture, or heavy, large items, you’ll require a much larger space to stock these products.
 In this case, you may well need to rent a warehouse, and suffer the storage cost before you’ve even begun selling.
 Alternatively, appoint an order fulfilment company to provide warehousing and storage, together with fulfilment, and even packaging.
-Again, heavy items also cost more to ship, and less delivery options may be available, so keep this in mind from the beginning.
+Again, heavy items also cost more to ship, and fewer delivery options may be available, so keep this in mind from the beginning.

 The type of product will also affect ongoing marketing and communications.
 If the eCommerce store sells TV’s or vacuum cleaners, keep in mind that customers may only buy once every 5-10 years.